Our Verification Methodology

 Reviewed By: SICCODE.com Industry Classification Review Team (regulatory, economic, and data governance specialists)

 SICCODE.com uses a governed, multi-step verification process to ensure that every SIC and NAICS classification, business record, and data attribute is accurate, explainable, and aligned with federal standards.
-This page outlines the complete methodology used to validate sources, normalize records, detect anomalies, and produce audit-ready classification data.
+This page outlines how we evaluate sources, normalize records, detect anomalies, apply expert review, and publish audit-ready classification data.

 Verification Snapshot